Monstera Lechleriana is a shade-loving tropical plant that gloats perforated and prolific leaves requiring less care and pampers for a skywards flare.

 Monstera Lechleriana naturally grows in rainforests under the shades of large trees.

-The plant can face serious issues, especially in the leaves, when placed in direct sunlight due to surging temperatures during summer heat spells.
+The plant can face serious issues in direct sunlight due to surging temperatures during summer heat spells, especially in the leaves.

 However, rapidly declining temperatures (below 55°F) combined with weak sunlight hours in winter can also affect the overall growth rate of the plant.